jeremyolu/Inspector/README.md

 # Contribute

-Please feel free to make changes to the implementation and submit a pull request if you believe implementation can be added or improved.
+Please feel free to make changes to the implementation and submit a pull request if you believe current implementation can be added or improved.
 # Disclaimer

 This console app was developed for development and research purposes only.
 No unethnical practices should be carried out while using the app.
 Please be a good citizen to society :)